KKGO-FM: Classical (1989–2007)

-Country (2007-present)
+Country (2007–present)

 When longtime country music station KZLA (93.9 FM) flipped formats in August 2006, it left the two largest media markets in the United States and three of the top four without a full-time country music station.
 The New York City market had been without a country station following the format change of WYNY and three repeaters in 2003, while the San Francisco Bay Area was without one following KZBR's 2005 format change.
 The other top-three market, Chicago, is served by WUSN.

-On February 26, 2007 at 5:00 a.m., in a surprise move announced only three days earlier, Mount Wilson Broadcasters flipped KKGO from K-Mozart to country as "Go Country 105".
+On February 26, 2007, at 5:00 a.m., in a surprise move announced only three days earlier, Mount Wilson Broadcasters flipped KKGO from K-Mozart to country as "Go Country 105".
 The company cited declining advertising revenues for the classical format.
 Saul Levine swapped the formats of 105.1 FM with 1260 AM, bringing the country format and the KKGO calls back to FM while moving the classical programming and the KMZT calls to the AM signal.
 (XESURF-AM continued to play country music, first simulcasting KKGO's format, but later splitting its programming from that of KKGO).
 After playing Mozart's "String Quartet no. 23 in F major, K. 590", Los Angeles was left once again without a commercial analog FM classical music station.

 KKGO brought country music back to the FM dial after a six-month absence, much to the delight of Southern California country fans who had spent that time petitioning the radio community to restore country radio in Los Angeles.
-Such activity included writing letters, making phone calls, wearing "I Want My Country Music Back" shirts, and distributing ribbons reading "Save Country Music".
+Such activities included writing letters, making phone calls, wearing "I Want My Country Music Back" shirts, and distributing ribbons reading "Save Country Music".
 Their goal was to assure broadcasters and others that the country music format would be a valuable asset to a local radio station.
 The first song on Go Country 105 was "Only in America" by Brooks & Dunn.

 K-Mozart returned to KKGO on April 4, 2011, this time on the HD2 subchannel.
 As of March 2017, K-Mozart is heard on KKGO-HD4 while KKGO-HD2 airs an oldies format.

 On May 8, 2013, KKGO began limiting access to the online stream of Go Country 105 to listeners in California due to rising royalty rates from the exponential growth of the streaming audience.
 KKGO's sister stations and HD subchannels did not restrict their respective streams.
 As of 2015, this restriction has been lifted; access to the stream is available throughout the United States via the KKGO website as well as through iHeartRadio.

 Until 2015, KKGO was simulcast on KGIL in Johannesburg, California, extending Go Country 105's reach into the Mojave Desert.
 The simulcast ended after Mount Wilson's sale of KGIL to Adelman Broadcasting closed.

 In addition to its K-Mozart AM sister stations, KKGO also had an AM radio station on 540 AM.